 #3 - Connecting the channels seamlessly for a better experience

 - To begin with, the integration efforts find the gaps between your offline and online channels and plug them.
 Ensure that the customer can purchase from all touchpoints they want – be it a store or through social media.
 Nordstrom, for instance, offers various ways to make a purchase.
-They can buy online and pick up from the store or add to the cart and try in the store before purchasing.
+They can buy online and pick up from the store or add it to the cart and try in the store before purchasing.
 The key is to make the purchasing experience as convenient as possible.

 - Ensure that the customer’s data flow between the channels seamlessly.
 For example, if your customer has added an item to the cart to pick it up later at a store, then that data must be available with the store immediately.

 - Ensure that your communication with customers supports both offline and online channels.
-For example, you can ask for customers for their contact details for future communications and use those to alert them about in-store sales and discounts.
+For example, you can ask customers for their contact details for future communications and use those to alert them about in-store sales and discounts.

 - Keep measuring the effectiveness of each of these channels to ensure that they contribute to the overall experience.
 You can set KPIs to set benchmarks against which you can measure success.

 We hope these tips will help you to get started with integrating your offline and online channels.
-In our next blog, we will take through some real-life examples, so you can get inspired and create winning a retail marketing strategy.
+In our next blog, we will take through some real-life examples, so you can get inspired and create winning a Omnichannel retail marketing strategy.